Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Introduction

 Simulating quantum dynamics in (moderately) large-scale systems, such as spin chains consisting of on the order of 50-100 qubits, is essential for probing collective many-body phenomena that remain inaccessible in smaller setups.
 While short chains provide valuable benchmarks for controlled studies of open-system dynamics, only sufficiently long systems exhibit phenomena such as thermalization, entanglement spreading and the interplay between quantum correlations and environmental couplings that underlie non-Markovian relaxation and dissipative transitions.
 As experimental platforms continue to scale, efficient simulation methods capable of capturing both many-body correlations and non-Markovian effects are essential for understanding complex quantum dynamics and guiding the development of scalable quantum technologies. \\

 In this work, we present an algorithm designed for the efficient simulation of both Markovian and non-Markovian open-system dynamics in large-scale one-dimensional quantum systems, and demonstrate its application to spin chains of up to 100 qubits.
 We employ the Tensor Jump Method \cite{sander2025largescalestochasticsimulationopen, McKeever2022, Vovk2024, Werner_2016}, which embeds stochastic quantum jumps into MPS tensor networks to efficiently unravel GKSL master equations, extended to account for time-dependent decay rates that may become temporarily negative over certain intervals.
 When decay rates remain strictly positive, the method enables the simulation of realistic, time-inhomogeneous Markovian dynamics.
-For decay rates that become temporarily negative, we utilize the influence martingale formalism \cite{donvil2022}, allowing the unraveling of non-Markovian master equations expressed in the time-local form.
-Combined with TDVP-based tensor-network evolution and stochastic quantum jumps within the TJM, this approach renders simulations of non-Markovian dynamics in large-scale systems computationally feasible, while maintaining efficient control over computational resources.
-This unified framework thus supports scalable simulations of open-system dynamics, encompassing both time- inhomogeneous Markovian processes and genuinely non-Markovian behavior, as demonstrated for a one-dimensional transverse-field Ising chain with system sizes of up to 100 spin qubits.\\
+For decay rates that become temporarily negative, we utilize the influence martingale formalism \cite{donvil2022}, allowing the unraveling of non-Markovian master equations expressed in the time-local form. {we introduce the concept of `influence radius', which serve as a quantifier of the local extent to which martingale corrections for local observables are needed to be implemented.} Combined with TDVP-based tensor-network evolution and stochastic quantum jumps within the TJM, this approach renders simulations of non-Markovian dynamics in large-scale systems computationally feasible, while maintaining efficient control over computational resources.
+This unified framework thus supports scalable simulations of open-system dynamics, encompassing both time--inhomogeneous Markovian processes and genuinely non-Markovian behavior, as demonstrated for a one-dimensional transverse-field Ising chain with system sizes of up to 100 spin qubits.\\ \\ The remainder of this article is organized as follows.
+In Sec.~\ref{sec:master}, we provide a concise overview of master equations governing both Markovian and non-Markovian dynamics.
+Building on this foundation, Sec.~\ref{sec:unravelmark} discusses stochastic unravelings in the Markovian regime, which are then extended to the non-Markovian scenario in Sec.~\ref{sec:unravelnonmark}.
+In Sec.~\ref{sec:network}, we outline how these unraveling schemes can be implemented within the TJM framework.
+Sec.~\ref{sec:tjm} presents a detailed description of the TJM, covering the initialization scheme, Trotterized evolution including both coherent and dissipative processes (Sec.~\ref{sec:tjm-trot}), the treatment of stochastic jumps (Sec.~\ref{sec:tjm-jump}), { the implementation of unitary dynamics via the dynamic TDVP within tensor networks (Sec.~\ref{sec:tjm-tdvp}) and discussion on Computational complexity of this approach (Sec.~\ref{sec:ccomplexity}).} In Sec.~\ref{sec:nu}, we present and discuss numerical results {on a representative one-dimensional spin chain of large system size: benchmarks in comparison with MPO-based numerically exact method (Sec.~\ref{sec:bmrkn}), and introduction and application of `Influence radius' (Sec.~\ref{sec:infrad}), that establish the regime of relevance for exploratory research and demonstrate the scalability of the proposed algorithm.} The conclusions are summarized in Sec.~\ref{sec:con}.